-White Oak Bayou Fish-Off in the planning for June 3rd 2017
+White Oak Bayou Fish-Off Saturday, June 3rd 2017

-Plans under way to resurrect the WOBA Fish-Off in 2017.
-We will be holding this event in conjunction with Friends of Woodland Park's Happy Trails event.
+We will be holding this event in conjunction with Friends of Woodland Park's Happy Trails and Hot Dogs event.

 We will need volunteers at the event to help out with judging, registration, set-up, clean-up, and running activities for the kids!
 Please contact Christina Hughes at firstname.lastname@example.org if you’re interested.

 Photos from the 2005 event are loaded on the Photos page.

 Friends of Woodland Park Happy Trails and Hot Dogs

 The Friends of Woodland Park will grill and provide hot dogs, chips and root beer floats.
 Activities include the always popular Bayou City Play's pop-up playground and guided nature tours in the woods by a Texas Master Naturalist.
 The Houston Avenue replica trolley in the park will be yarn-bombed to celebrate National Yarn Bomb day.
 Dedication of the recently installed B-cycle station will be held at noon.